 Giardia infection (giardiasis)

-Giardia infection (giardiasis) is one of the most common causes of waterborne disease in the United States.
-The parasites are found in backcountry streams and lakes, but also in municipal water supplies, swimming pools, whirlpool spas and wells.
-Giardia infection can be transmitted through food and person-to-person contact.
+Giardia infection is a waterborne infection and can be caused by parasites found in backcountry streams and lakes, as well as in municipal water supplies, swimming pools, whirlpool spas and wells.
+Giardia infection can also be transmitted through food and person-to-person contact.

-Giardia infections usually clear up within six weeks.
+Giardia infections usually clear up within a few weeks.
 But you may have intestinal problems long after the parasites are gone.
 Several drugs are generally effective against giardia parasites, but not everyone responds to them.
 Prevention is your best defense.

 Some people with giardia infection never develop signs or symptoms but still carry the parasite and can spread it to others through their stool.
 For those who do get sick, signs and symptoms usually appear one to two weeks after exposure and may include:

-Signs and symptoms of giardia infection usually improve in two to six weeks, but in some people they last longer or recur.
+Signs and symptoms of giardia infection usually last two to four weeks, but in some people they last longer or recur.

 When to see a doctor